twbs/bootstrap/site/content/docs/4.3/content/tables.md

 toc: true
 ---

-## Examples
+## Overview

-Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
-Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tables are **opt-in**.
+Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles. **All table styles are inherited in Bootstrap**, meaning any nested tables will be styled in the same manner as the parent.

-Using the most basic table markup, here's how `.table`-based tables look in Bootstrap. **All table styles are inherited in Bootstrap 4**, meaning any nested tables will be styled in the same manner as the parent.
+Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.

 {{< example >}}
 <table class="table">